ClouDesire/flyway-cli-cookbook/README.md

 flyway-cli-cookbook
 ===================

-This cookbook configure the CLI version of the flyway tool.
+This cookbook configure the CLI version of the flyway tool, and support multiple databases.

 # Requirements